armory/docs/content/en/docs/installation/aurora-install.md

 ## Install the Project Aurora Plugin

-A quick note on secrets you can configure secrets as outlined in the [Secrets Guide]({{< ref "secrets" >}})

-Set the client_secret value to be a secret token, instead of the plain text value.
+> You can configure secrets as outlined in the [Secrets Guide]({{< ref "secrets" >}}).
+This means you can set the clientSecret value to be a secret token instead of the plain text value.

 {{< tabs name="DeploymentPlugin" >}}
 {{% tab name="Operator" %}}

-In your Kustomize patches directory, create a file named **patch-plugin-deployment.yml** and add the following manifest to it:
+In your Kustomize patches directory, create a file named **patch-plugin-deployment.yml** and add the following manifest to it.

+If you are running Armory Enterprise 2.26.3, `armory.cloud` block goes in a different location.
+Instead of `spec.spinnakerConfig.spinnaker`, the block needs to go under both `spec.spinnakerConfig.gate` and `spec.spinnakerConfig.orca`.
+For more information see [Known issues](#known-issues).

 ```yaml
 #patch-plugin-deployment.yml